Nathan-Wang-GT/Nathan-Wang-GT/README.md

 ### Hi There!
 Welcome to my GitHub Profile! 👋

-# This profile contains some of the recent projects that I have been working on.
+This profile contains some of the recent projects that I have been working on.
 These projects range from Machine Learning to Cybersecurity to even my website!
+Feel free to look around!
 <!--
 **Nathan-Wang-GT/Nathan-Wang-GT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.